reettap/calculator/docs/specification.md

 min and max.

 The calculator uses the [shunting yard algorithm](https://en.wikipedia.org/wiki/Shunting_yard_algorithm), which has space and time complexity of O(n).
-The core problem to be solved in this project is the parsing of the expression and recognising various types of invalid expressions.
+The core problem to be solved in this project is the parsing of the expression and recognising various types of invalid expressions and other possible errors.

 ## General

 - I can review projects in Java and Python.
+This project is in Java.
 - Study program: tietojenkäsittelytieteen kandidaatti (TKT)
 - The documentation will be written in English.